t-proctor/twitter-history/README.md

 # twitter-history
 Rediscover your past tweets, retweets, and favorites

-See the Wiki for installation instructions
+See the Wiki for instructions